 For example, a balayage is intended to have a softer grow-out period with no harsh lines and a deep root color intentionally present.
 This softness allows you to go twice as long between color sessions!

-Foil highlights require more maintenance, meaning more trips to the salon.
+Foil highlights require more maintenance, meaning more salon visits.
 While highlights have evolved and can be far less harsh than the picture above, it is important to understand that highlights need more upkeep because they incorporate the roots.
 If you are getting highlights done to achieve blonde, the grow-out will be starker than with a balayage.

 When touching up your hair, you have the option for a lightener or color retouch.
 This is when a solid color, lightener, or “bleach” is applied to your roots without foils.
 This option still has a 4 to 6-week maintenance period.
 Some clients can even make it to 8-weeks, but waiting more than 8 weeks to retouch creates bands of color similar to rings on a tree and will result in extra lightening services to even them out.
 It’s important to keep up with this kind of color pretty fanatically, or you’ll be risking some expensive corrective services.